brunneis/reddit-crawler/README.md

 # reddit-crawler
 This crawler scrapes all new submissions and comments posted on Reddit in real time.
 A topology is defined with three [Catenae](https://github.com/catenae) modules.
 The extracted texts can be retrieved on the Kafka topic `new_texts`.

+## Requirements
+- docker
+- docker-compose

 ## Standalone mode
-In order to launch the crawler in standalone mode with its own Kafka broker execute the `start-all.sh` script.
+In order to launch the crawler in standalone mode with its own Kafka broker, execute the `launch.sh` script.